 And even if you don’t have the skills, there are several related care-providing opportunities that don’t require you to have any specific qualifications.
 Plus, getting those skills in the first place, is not that hard to achieve, with many schools and institutions providing related courses at very affordable rates.

 If you know something in-depth, why not try teaching it to others?
 You don’t have to be a high school teacher to land teaching gigs.
 Heck, you don’t even need a university degree, as long as you know your stuff.

 There’s no limit to what you could teach either: from language courses and music lessons, to business skills (using Excel, writing a business plan) and programming lessons, down to even more specialized courses, like motorcycle repair and ethnic cooking lessons.

-Speaking of St. Petersburg, Russia, you’ve probably noticed that the Internet, cheap international travel, global trade, and mass immigration has made us more connected than any time in history.
+Speaking of St. Petersburg, Russia, you’ve probably noticed that the Internet, cheap international travel, global trade, and mass immigration have made us more connected than at any time in history.
 Still, we don’t all speak the same language.
 And some languages, like Chinese and Arabic, very few of us speak, outside of their specific cultures.
 If you’re one of those people, you’re in luck.